-NOTE —MD Stands for machine direction and CD stands for cross direction.

 5 APPLICATION, USE AND STORAGE

 5.1 The self-adhesive paper tape can be applied manually and using automatic machines with sufficient amount of pressure.
-The method of applying paper tape and the amounts required for the securing of fibre board cases and cartons are shown in Fig. 1 (‘U’ Seal) and Fig. 2 (‘H’ Seal) which emphasize the small quantity necessary for sealing.
+The method of applying paper tape and the amounts required for the securing of fibre board cases and cartons are shown in Fig. 1 (‘U’ seal) and Fig. 2 (‘H’ seal) which emphasize the small quantity necessary for sealing.
 Any excess sealing such as passing the tape around the case may not serve any useful purpose.

 5.2 Self-adhesive tapes are to be kept in the original waterproof wrappers stored in cool and dry place away from direct sun light.